SivaCharan123/KDL_SRIP23/docs/docs/tech-stack.md

 ## Frontend

 The frontend code is written entirely in HTML, CSS and Javascript.
 It uses Bootstrap 5.0.1 for the UI and Font-Awesome 6.4.0 for various UI icons.
+The retrieval page uses FileSaver.js and ACE 1.5.0 Editor for saving CSVs on the client machine and allowing SQL code to be written in a nicely presentable manner.

 ## Backend